kimdanny/blog/_posts/programming/2019-11-03-itertools.md

 This post is continued from [Iterables and Generators (2) - Flattening a multi-dimensional list](https://kimdanny.github.io/programming/flattening-list/).

 In this post, I will introduce you to one of the most powerful python libraries, which is called an `itertools`.
-Itertools supports various functions that creates iterators for efficient looping.
+Itertools supports various functions that create iterators for efficient looping.
 This module implements a number of iterator building blocks, and you can see some similar implementations from some functional programming languages, such as Haskell.

-### 1. Combinatoric Generators
+## 1. Combinatoric Generators
-I feel that Combinatoric generators are frequently used and most useful functions in this module.
+I feel that Combinatoric generators are frequently used and one of the most useful functions in this module.
-You can easily see the difference between those and can know how to use those by following example.
+You can easily see the difference between different functions and can know how to use those by following examples.
-#### 1-1. combinations()
+### 1-1. combinations()
 @returns: all possible combinations, in sorted order, without any repeated elements

 ```python